'Divergent' teen warriors defeat 'Muppets' at box office

 "Muppets Most Wanted," a sequel to a 2011 "Muppets" movie, stars Ricky Gervais, Tina Fey and Ty Burrell alongside Miss Piggy, Kermit the Frog and other classic Muppet characters.
 In the new film, Kermit is imprisoned in a Russian gulag in a case of mistaken identity, while an evil impostor travels with his muppet friends on a European tour.

 "Mr. Peabody and Sherman" brought its global sales through three weekends to $172 million.
-The movie was distributed by 20th Century Fox.
+The movie was distributed by 20th Century Fox (FOXA.O).

 Rounding out the domestic charts, Greek warrior sequel "300: Rise of an Empire" landed in fourth place with $8.7 million, while the independent faith-based new release "God's Not Dead" pulled in $8.6 million to claim the No. 5 spot.

-Warner Brothers, a unit of Time Warner, released "300: Rise of an Empire."
+Warner Brothers, a unit of Time Warner (TWX.N), released "300: Rise of an Empire."

 (Reporting by Lisa Richwine in Los Angeles and Chris Michaud in New York; Editing by Sophie Hares and Jan Paschal)